maheshmnj/website/src/_includes/dart-tool.md

   but if you have downloaded the Dart SDK separately, make sure that the Flutter version of `dart` is listed first in your path, as the two versions may not be compatible.
-  The following command (on macOS, linux, and chrome OS), tells you whether the `flutter` and `dart` commands originate from the same `bin` directory and are therefore compatible.
+  The following command (on macOS, Linux, and Chrome OS), tells you whether the `flutter` and `dart` commands originate from the same `bin` directory and are therefore compatible.
 (Some versions of Windows